compellio/draft-avrilionis-satp-artefacts-registry/draft-avrilionis-satp-artefacts-registry.md

 --- abstract

 This memo describes the Artefacts Registry for Asset Exchange API.
-The Registry is a component that exposes an API allowing gateways to fetch artefacts related to the SAT protocol.
-Examples of SATP artefacts are network identifiers, entities identifiers, asset profiles, or asset instances.
-Registries are are acting as persistent storage locations for such artefacts. once registered, artefacts cannot be removed.
+The Registry is a component that exposes an API allowing gateways to fetch information related to the SAT protocol.
+Examples information stored in the Artefacts Registry are network identifiers, entities identifiers, asset profiles, or asset instances.
+Registries are are acting as persistent storage locations for records.
+Once registered, records cannot be removed.
 New versions are appended in the Registry without removing previous versions (append-only principle).

 --- middle